OZ Racing Wheels Australia

 The truth is most Australians pay hundreds of bucks extra for no real gain on a regular set of tyres.
 Most of the time you’ll even drive away thinking you got a great deal or discount, but did you?

-Did you know you can buy tyres online, and have them fitted by your local tyre fitter?
+Buy your tyres online, and have them fitted by a local tyre fitter!

-This is my first big tip, but not my best tip.
+This is my first tip, but not my best tip!

 Why do we spend too much on tyres?